belgianbeer/tzdiff/README.md

 * -f format: output format (using '+output_fmt' of date(1))
 * -t time: set the start time instead of current time.
  'YYYY-mm-ddTHH:MM' or 'YYYYmmddTHHMM' is ok.
-* -H: beccom the scripting mode.
+* -H: became the scripting mode.
 Fields are explicitly separated by single tab instead of an arbitrary space.
+* -HH: became the scripting mode without timzone name.
+* -N: display without local timezone.

 ## Install